 “But I’m not tired……”

-Without enough sleep you can struggle to concentrate, can feel cross and short tempered, over emotional, or just like you want to crash out and lie down – when everyone else is busy getting on and having fun.
-Sleep rules!
+Without enough sleep, you can struggle to concentrate, can feel really cross one minute and like crying the next, or just like you want to crash out and lie down – when everyone else is busy getting on and having fun.

 Relax and drift off

-Sometimes it can be hard to sleep, and to switch your brain off, or you might wake up after a nightmare.
-If this happens to you regularly you could talk to your school nurse who will be able to give you more tips on how to sleep well.
+Sometimes it can be hard to switch your brain off and go to sleep.
+Sometimes you might wake up after a nightmare.
+If this happens to you regularly, talk to your parents, teachers or school nurse who will be able to give you more tips on how to sleep well.